Configuration System

 Recursive blocks

 The function registry integration becomes even more powerful when used to build recursive structures.
-Let’s say you want to use a learning rate schedule and pass in a generator as the learn_rate argument.
+Let’s say you want to use a learning rate schedule and pass in a schedule as the learn_rate argument.
 Here’s an example of a function that yields an infinite series of decaying values, following the schedule base_rate * 1 / (1 + decay * t).
 It’s also available in Thinc as schedules.decaying.
 The decorator registers the function "my_cool_decaying_schedule.v1" in the registry schedules:

 import thinc